GalacticFog/meta-dcos/README.md

 ### CLI Arguments

-* meta-host - This is the hostname where the meta instance is located that contains the provider information (e.g. meta.dev.galacticfog.com)
+* meta-url - This is the URL where the meta instance is located that contains the provider information (e.g. `http://meta.dev.galacticfog.com:443`)
-* meta-port - This is the port used to communicate with the meta instance ( e.g. 80 )
 * user - This is the username for the user that will be used to communicate with meta
 * password - The password for the meta user
 * environment - The fully qualified resource name (FQRN) for the environment to use